davcem/cpm-cytoscape/README.md

 ####Tutorial On Modeling Brain Tumor Growth with cpm-cytoscape####

-1. Start the tool via the [demo](http://styx.cgv.tugraz.at:8080/cpm-cytoscape/) or offline according to the [instructions](#how-to-run-and-deploy-cpm-cytoscape-in-silico-simulation-app) presented below.
+1. Start the tool via a local build according to the [instructions](#how-to-run-and-deploy-cpm-cytoscape-in-silico-simulation-app) presented below (please note, the [demo-server](http://styx.cgv.tugraz.at:8080/cpm-cytoscape/) is temporary offline).

 2. Go to the tools top section for input parameters and type in the values, given in list beneath.
 Alternatively, you can try out variations in order to simulate your own sample properties and start a new experiment.
 By varying several parameters the user is allowed to simulate a wide range of conditions.